 The dust from the last few days of 2018 hasn’t even settled yet, but chances are most of your new year’s resolutions have already flown out of the window.
 The problem with most resolutions is that they rarely present realistic goals – which is why we find it difficult to keep them!
-But wasting a talent is a crying shame, which is why we believe that, if you’re a good writer, going freelance is one of the best resolutions you can make this year.
+But wasting talent is a crying shame.
+Therefore, we believe that if you’re a good writer, going freelance and working with online writing jobs is one of the best resolutions you can make this year.

-Writing freelance is a great way to earn some extra cash in additional to your present job; if you’re particularly good, you might even find yourself earning enough money to make it your main source of income; besides which, the flexibility and practicality of working at home is too good to resist.
-Breaking into the scene might seem a little daunting for novices – which is why we’ve compiled a few handy pointers which’ll have you embarking on your new career in no time.
+Writing freelance is a great way to earn some extra cash in addition to your present job.
+If you’re particularly good, you might even find yourself earning enough money to make it your main source of income; besides which, the flexibility and practicality of working at home and online writing jobs are too good to resist.
+Breaking into the scene might seem a little daunting for novices – which is why we’ve compiled a few handy pointers which will have you embarking on your new career in no time.

 1) Arm yourself to the teeth

 Are you too fond of your trusty pad and paper?
 It may not be time to throw them out just yet, but being a writer nowadays demands you’re up-to-date with technology.
 Invest in a great laptop (including a word processor) to accompany you on your journey towards becoming a writer – and make scouting for a good wi-fi connection second nature, because you’ll need it!
 And, in case you’re away from your computer when inspiration strikes, make it a point to sync all your devices, so you can even write on the go!

 2) Make your comfort a priority